jaantollander/masters-thesis/content/20_background.md

 The *memory* requirement of a computation is the maximum size of the string during the computation.
 Some models of computation are only theoretical tools while others we can implement in the real world using physical processes.

-Contemporary computers represent data in digital form, typically as binary digits using symbols 0 and 1 referred as *bits*.
+Contemporary computers represent data in digital form, typically as binary digits called *bits*.
-Multiple bits in a row form a binary string and a binary string of 8 bits is called a *byte*.
+Multiple bits in a row form a *binary string*.
-Rules correspond to intructions to a computer processor that manipulate bytes, for example adding two 32-bit integers together represented by 4 bytes.
+Rules correspond to intructions to a computer processor that manipulate binary strings.
-Memory is consists of multiple levels volatile *working* memory and non-volatile *storage* memory organized in hierarchical way based on factors such as proximity to the processor, access speed, and cost.
+Memory consists of multiple levels volatile *working* memory and non-volatile *storage* memory organized in hierarchical way based on factors such as proximity to the processor, access speed, and cost.
 Models of computation include serial and parallel computing.
 *Serial computing* refers to performing one operation at a time.
 In contrast, *parallel computing* is about performing multiple independent operations simultaneously, with the goal of reducing run time, performing larger calculations, and decreasing energy consumption.